Introduction to the Workers’ Compensation Law

 Employers pay for this insurance, and shall not require the employee to contribute to the cost of compensation.
 Weekly cash benefits and medical care are paid by the employer’s insurance carrier, as directed by the Workers’ Compensation Board.
 The Workers’ Compensation Board is a state agency that processes the claims.
 If Board intervention is necessary, it will determine whether that insurer will reimburse for cash benefits and/or medical care, and the amounts payable.

 In a workers’ compensation case, no one party is determined to be at fault.
-The amount that a claimant receives is not decreased by his/her carelessness, nor increased by an employer’s fault.
-However, a worker loses his/her right to workers’ compensation if the injury results solely from his or her intoxication from drugs or alcohol, or from the intent to injure him/herself or someone else.
+The amount that a claimant receives is not decreased by the claimant's carelessness, nor increased by an employer’s fault.
+However, a worker loses the right to workers’ compensation if the injury results solely from their intoxication from drugs or alcohol, or from the intent to injure themself or someone else.

 If you can return to work but your injury prevents you from earning the same wages you once did, you may be entitled to a benefit that will make up two-thirds of the difference.
 You may also return to work in light or alternate duty before you are fully healed.